DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 Add the following NuGet packages:
 - `DevExpress.AIIntegration.AspNetCore.Reporting`
 - `DevExpress.AIIntegration.Azure.OpenAI` or `DevExpress.AIIntegration.OpenAI` based on your AI service preferences.
+This project uses Azure OpenAI.
+The remainder of this document describes steps related to this package.

 ### Add Personal Keys

-You need to create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress Reporting.
+To use AI Assistants in your applications, you need to create an Azure OpenAI resource in the Azure portal .
 Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

-Once you obtain a private endpoint and an API key, open [appsettings.json](./CS/BlazorReportViewer/appsettings.json) and add `DeploymentName`, `AzureOpenAIKey`, and `AzureOpenAIEndpoint` values to the fields below (`DeploymentName` is a name of your Azure model, for example, `GPT4o`):
+Once you obtain a private endpoint and an API key, open [appsettings.json](./CS/JSDocumentViewer/appsettings.json) and specify `DeploymentName`, `AzureOpenAIKey`, and `AzureOpenAIEndpoint` values.
+Note that `DeploymentName` is  set to `GPT4o`, but you can specify a different model:

 ```json
 "AISettings": {